Caroline-A/Medical_education/Search_strategy.md

 The strategy consists of two parts:
 * A MeSH search for terms specific to medical education and medical groups in training, and a MeSH search that combines generic terms for education and training with terms for medicine, doctors and specialities.
 * A title-abstract search for terms specific to medical education and medical groups in training, and a title-abstract search that combines generic terms for education and training with terms for medicine, doctors and specialities.

-A journal search was not run in PubMed as in this database we have MeSH terms to build a thorough search.

 #### MeSH search